 For real property, including houses or parcels of land, a property that is owned with another person and includes “rights of survivorship” will automatically pass to spouse, partner, or other co-owner upon the passing of the other property owner.
 There are two main types of joint ownership with rights of survivorship in California.
 First, a joint tenancy is property owned by two people that will automatically pass to one owner when the other one passes away.
 Joint tenancies are common in California for joint ownership of property, vehicles, and bank accounts.
 While the couple does not have to be married, California law does require each joint tenant to own an equal share.
 The second type of joint ownership with rights of survivorship is community property with rights of survivorship.
 As a community property state, any property acquired during a marriage is typically owned jointly by the married couple.
 When one of the spouses or domestic partners passes away, then the ownership to the property will automatically transfer to the surviving spouse.

 Payable-on-Death or Transferable-on Death Designations

 In California, bank accounts can have a “payable on death” designation which automatically transfers the bank account and its assets to the named beneficiary.
 Similarly, California law allows “transferable on death” designations on multiple types of assets, including stocks and bonds, real estate, and vehicles.
 These designations allow the named beneficiary to automatically receive the asset without going through the probate process.

-If you are looking to keep your family members and assets away from the California Probate Court, an experienced estate planning attorney can help.
+If you are looking to help your family members and assets circumvent the California Probate Court, an experienced estate planning attorney can help.
 They can explain available options, develop and then implement probate avoidance estate planning to protect you and your family.